NEXT GENERATION MATERIALS

 Heidelberg University (OCI)

-In the competence center Synthesis, early stage researchers from academia (master/PhD students and postdocs) work hand-in-hand with researchers from diverse disciplines and industry.
+In the competence center Synthesis, early stage researchers from academia (master/PhD students and postdocs) work hand-in-hand with researchers from diverse disciplines and industries.

 We develop materials utilized in organic electronics enabling large-area solution processes like printing.
 Feeding back insights from device fabrication processes into synthesis allows for immediate tuning of the material properties.